-NOTE: Always use new zinc-air batteries that have a minimum remaining shelf life of one year.
+- Always use new zinc-air batteries with a minimum remaining shelf life of one year. - To save battery, turn off your hearing aids when they are not in use.

-Low battery warning
+Low battery alert

-When the batteries are low on power, your hearing aids' volume goes down, and they play a melody every 15 minutes, until they are empty and turn off.
+When the batteries are low on power, the volume in your hearing aids will reduce and a melody will play every 15 minutes until there is no more power - then your hearing aids will turn off